dufferzafar/resume/Readme.md

 ### Issues

+* Casual style on left code.

 * Add some space between Project title and it's description.
 * Some part is italics, and then suddenly the next part isn't.
 Looks Odd, IMO.

+* Display links to code.

 ### Future